solo-io/solo-docs/supergloo/docs/tutorials/bookinfo.md

 ---
 title: "Deploying the Bookinfo Example"
+menuTitle: Bookinfo Example
-weight: 3
+weight: 5
+description: Istio Bookinfo example used by a number of the tutorials.
 ---

 A number of tutorials make use of the [Istio Bookinfo](https://istio.io/docs/examples/bookinfo/) sample application.
 This guide explains how to deploy the Bookinfo Application with automatic sidecar injection enabled.

 **Prerequisites**: Istio or Linkerd must already be installed and running in your cluster.
-See [installing Istio](../install-istio) or [installing Linkerd](../install-linkerd) for instructions.
+See [installing Istio](../../mesh/install-istio) or [installing Linkerd](../../mesh/install-linkerd) for instructions.

 To deploy the bookinfo sample, first enable automatic sidecar injection on the default namespace (or any namespace of your choosing):